denoland/manual/using_deno_with_other_technologies/node/cdns.md

 - Often, they inform Deno of type definitions for a package, meaning that Deno can use them to type check your code and provide a better development experience.
-- The CDNs also "polyfill" the built-in Node modules, making a lot of code that leverages the built-in Node modules _just work_.
+- The CDNs also "polyfill" the built-in Node modules (fs, os, etc.c), making a lot of code that leverages the built-in Node modules _just work_.
 - The CDNs deal with all the semver matching for packages that a package manager like `npm` would be required for a Node application, meaning you as a